avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 ![](/uploads/screenshot-from-2021-01-10-04-51-20.png)

-and now we use use the flow fields and try to move these points.
+and now we apply flow fields and try to move these points.

     function random_point() {
       r = random(w / 4)